19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Ancenstries/Mechanical/Nonmagical.md

 # Lucky

-At the start of each session, you gain a [Reroll Token](../../../Game%20Procedures/Die%20Rolling%20Mechanics/Reroll%20Tokens.md).
+You start each session with a [Reroll Token](../../../Game%20Procedures/Die%20Rolling%20Mechanics/Reroll%20Tokens.md).

 # Examples